nstreamio/nstream-confluent-starter/README.md

 A baseline Nstream application that processes data hosted in Confluent Cloud.

-We highly recommend following our [Kafka starter walkthrough](https://www.nstream.io/docs/backend/confluent-vehicle-tutorial/) as you explore this codebase.
+We highly recommend following our [Confluent starter walkthrough](https://www.nstream.io/docs/backend/confluent-vehicle-tutorial/) as you explore this codebase.

 ## Component Overview